teddygroves/teddygroves.github.io/content/posts/big_picture.md

 [here](https://soyouwanttowatchfs.com/post/176876853980/introduction-to-the-isu-judging-system-post-2018).

-The gist is that each skater makes two performances: a "short programme" lasting a bit under 3 minutes amd a "free skate" lasting just over 4 minutes.
+The gist is that each skater makes two performances: a "short programme" lasting a bit under 3 minutes and a "free skate" lasting just over 4 minutes.
 During these programmes the skater attempts a series of "technical elements" (i.e. jumps, spins and sequences).
 A panel of judges numerically assesses both the individual elements and various aspects of the overall